kiangkuang/WhoPay/readme.rst

 ###################
-What is WhoPay
+What is WhoPay -
 ###################

 WhoPay is an Web application to facilitate bill splitting for group outings or fund pooling.
 WhoPay makes use of OCR technology to quicken the process of bill splitting.
-Light weight, minimalist and collaborative, WhoPay is easy and intuitive to use.
+Light weight, minimalist, mobile-friendly and collaborative, WhoPay is easy and intuitive to use.
+Try it out `WhoPay <https://whopay.herokuapp.com/>`_

 *********